 Our Top Tips for Allergy Safety this Halloween

-With pumpkins everywhere and stores filled with Spiderman costumes, it’s almost time for what may be kids’ favorite holiday — Halloween.
+With pumpkins everywhere and stores filled with Spiderman, Barbie, and Wednesday Addams costumes that can mean only one thing: it’s almost time for what may be kids’ favorite holiday – HALLOWEEN!

 Their excitement, however, is tempered by parents’ caution about their children’s safety.
 For parents of a child with allergies, the concerns are even greater.

 The good news is that there is a lot you can to do ensure your kids have a safe, fun Halloween.
 Here are four tips that can help: